The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with finite-size gate sets

 \subsubsection{Shallow depth quantum circuits with Toffoli gates}

-We show now that quantum circuits of constant depth built with multi-qudit controlled operations along with intermediate measurements can generate qudit-GHZ states, demonstrating that $\fQAC_q^0$ (without advice) can solve $\mathcal{R}_{q,p}^{q\cdot n}$ with a one-sided error.
+We show now that quantum circuits of constant depth built with multi-qudit controlled Toffoli gates along with intermediate measurements and unbounded classical fanout can generate qudit-GHZ states, demonstrating that $\fQAC_{\mathsf{cf}}^0$ (without advice) can solve $\mathcal{R}_{q,p}^{q\cdot n}$ with a one-sided error.

-To achieve these qudit GHZ states, we use a specialized entanglement structure built upon ``poor-man's cat states," as referenced in \cite{Watts19,Watts23,Liu2022depthefficient}.
+To achieve these qudit GHZ states, we use a specialized entanglement structure built upon poor-man's cat states, as referenced in \cite{Watts19,Watts23,Liu2022depthefficient}.
 Specifically, poor-man's cat states are formulated using graphs where the number of vertices is equal to the state's qubit count, and the edge configuration guarantees a unique path between all vertices.
 In our work, we fix this graph to balanced binary trees $\mathcal{B}_n$ and extend these quantum states to higher dimensions.

 \begin{definition}[Binary tree-structured poor-man's qudit state).]
 Let $q$ be a prime.
 We consider the balanced binary tree $\mathcal{B}_n=(V,E)$, where $V = \{1,...,n\}$ and $E = \{\{i, \left\lfloor \frac{i}{2} \right\rfloor\} : i \in \{2,...,n\}\}$.
 As an example, we depict $\mathcal{B}_6$ in \Cref{fig:def-binarytree}.